 Ambulance handover delays outside England’s hospitals lower than last winter

-Ambulance handover delays outside hospitals in England are lower than at this point last year, in the latest sign winter pressures on the NHS may have eased.
+Ambulance handover delays outside hospitals in England are now lower than at this point last year, in the latest sign winter pressures on the health service may have eased.

 Flu patient levels are also continuing to fall, though the number of medically fit patients unable to leave hospital beds remains close to an all-time high.

-Health chiefs said that while there have been improvements in performance, staff remain under “significant” strain.
+Health chiefs said the figures were a “much-needed glimmer of light”, but warned NHS workers remain under “significant” strain.

-Some 18% of ambulance patients in England waited at least 30 minutes last week to be handed to A&E teams, according to NHS data.
+Some 18% of ambulance patients in England waited at least 30 minutes last week to be handed to A&E teams, NHS data shows.

 The figure has fallen four weeks in a row since hitting a record 44% in the seven days to January 1.